|

 believe in their Christ as my Messiah Savior.
 I gloried in the Reform Judaism

-self-righteousness.
-In that audience sat a humble, elderly woman who prayed,
+In that audience sat a humble, elderly woman who prayed, "O God, bring

-"O God, bring Dr. Wertheimer to realize his utter need of that Savior he
+Dr. Wertheimer to realize his utter need of that Savior he so boastingly

-so boastingly rejects!
-Bring him, if necessary, to the very depths in order
+rejects!
+Bring him, if necessary, to the very depths in order that he may

 What did I need of Jesus?
 I was perfectly satisfied with life.
 My wife was